jacobmswisher/ArcGIS-Online-for-the-Digital-Humanist/Sections/j.md

 > ### Exercise 9: Table Joins
 >
-> **Using the join features tool, join the information in 1950 US Population to the attribute table of 1950 Indiana Counties**
+> **Task: Using the join features tool, join the information in 1950 US Population to the attribute table of 1950 Indiana Counties**

 <p>&nbsp;</p>